 The big picture?
 Sit back, give your skin time to adjust, and keep the rest of your skincare routine simple.
 Your skin will thank you.

 As you begin your new skincare routine, less really is more.
-Your superbottle packs more power than over-the-counter products because it combines prescription ingredients that target different root causes of your acne.
+Your custom formula packs more power than over-the-counter products because it combines prescription ingredients that target different root causes of your acne.
 Additional products — besides a recommended cleanser, moisturizer, and sunscreen — may do more harm than good by irritating, drying, clogging, or otherwise making a mess of your pores.
 So keep it simple.

 We recommend the following essential routine every night— unless your provider suggests otherwise, or you’re experiencing irritation.